 Making a Baseball Team has you playing in a local baseball league, recruiting new members via sidequests etc., and trying to win all the games.
 You only gain control of the batter a few times in the game, otherwise it’s all simulated with minor choices such as pitching changes.
 It is a very humourous and relaxing mode that requires a little bit of grinding/replaying missions to complete challenges and level up your players.
 It requires some time and is overall good stuff.

 Clan Creator seems to be where a lot of resources went into this game as it is heavily promoted and can be the only thing I see that could take away from more HEAT and funny side things like FPS snowball fights, or dance battles, or taxi driving, or cabaret club management, or or or many of the other cool timesinks other games has.
 During the game you are confronted with a gang that’s bein dicks and you join forces with some punks to take down all their main banchos and take back the streets.
 It’s basically a RTS-esque game where you summon fighters of various classes to clash with other clans.
 You direct them where to go and they fight automatically.
 There are boss characters to defeat, made easier with your own boss characters that can be recruited via sidequests, fighting certain dudes, etc. There is also a password system to get super rare/strong cards, and honestly, that’s the only way I could get through and have a good time.
 The battles aren’t very exciting or varied and it’s a total grindfest to level up your heroes.
 At least with the super strong cards there is amusement to be found by having series classics fighting as grunts in your clan for some weird reason.
 Anyway, after you beat a number of missions you fight one of the leaders of the badguys and when you win he joins you; it’s all those weird looking dudes above.
+Granted, the fact they are all based of pro wrestlers in Japan is pretty funny.
 Overall, good for a chuckle, but Clan Creator did not fill the hole left by the combat trimming.
 Tooooo baaaaad.

 What this all ends up with is that Yakuza 6, while still an amazing game, feels more…empty than the others.
 Almost like it’s more casual, despite some cool side stuff and a more streamlined fighting system.
 The typical playtime for me in these games is over 100 hours.
 In this it was about 60.
 If I really got into Clan Creator, it may have been extended, but if you’re not into watching gangs derp around on screen for hours, then it’s pretty light.
 Hopefully the next ones have all the HEAT actions and weapons to collect back!
 Yakuza games are HEAT, in my world.